Simple and Honest Confidence Intervals in Nonparametric Regression: Empirical illustration

 In 1965, when the Head Start federal program launched, the Office of Economic Opportunity provided technical assistance to the 300 poorest counties in the United States to develop Head Start funding proposals. \citet{LuMi07} use this cutoff in technical assistance to look at intent-to-treat effects of the Head Start program on a variety of outcomes using as a running variable the county's poverty rate relative to the poverty rate of the 300th poorest county (which had poverty rate equal to approximately 59.2\%).
 We focus here on their main finding, the effect on child mortality due to causes addressed as part of Head Start's health services.
 See \citet{LuMi07} for a detailed description of this variable.
 Relative to the dataset used in \citet{LuMi07}, we remove one duplicate entry and one outlier, which after discarding counties with partially missing data leaves us with 3,103 observations, with 294 of them above the poverty cutoff.

-Figure~\ref{fig:lm-rawdata} plots the data.
-To estimate the discontinuity in mortality rates, \citet{LuMi07} use a uniform kernel\footnote{The paper states that the estimates were obtained using a triangular kernel.
+\Cref{fig:lm-rawdata} plots the data (to reduce the noise in the outcome variable, we plot bin averages of size 25).
+To estimate the discontinuity in mortality rates, \citet{LuMi07} use a uniform kernel\footnote{\citet{LuMi07} state that the estimates were obtained using a triangular kernel.
 However, due to a bug in the code, the results reported in the paper were actually obtained using a uniform kernel.} and consider bandwidths equal to 9, 18, and 36.
 This yields point estimates equal to $-1.90$, $-1.20$ and $-1.11$ respectively, which are large effects given that the average mortality rate for counties not receiving technical assistance was $2.15$ per 100,000.
 The $p$-values reported in the paper, based on bootstrapping the $t$-statistic (which ignores any potential bias in the estimates), are 0.036, 0.081, and 0.027.
 The standard errors for these estimates, obtained using the nearest neighbor method (with $J=3$) are $1.04$, $0.70$, and $0.52$.

-These bandwidth choices are optimal in the sense that they minimize the RMSE expression~\eqref{eq:fs-mse} if $\SC=0.040$, $0.0074$, and $0.0014$, respectively.
+These bandwidth choices are optimal in the sense that they minimize the RMSE expression~\eqref{eq:fs-mse-point} if $\SC=0.040$, $0.0074$, and $0.0014$, respectively.
 Thus, for these bandwidths to be optimal, one has to be very optimistic about the smoothness of the regression function.
-In comparison, the rule of thumb method for estimating $\SC$ discussed in Appendix~\ref{rot_sec} yields $\Mrot=0.299$, implying $\hrmse$ estimate $4.0$, and the point estimate $-3.17$.
+In comparison, the rule of thumb method for estimating $\SC$ discussed in \Cref{sec:pract-impl} yields $\Mrot=0.299$, implying $\hrmse$ estimate $4.0$, and the point estimate $-3.17$.
 For these smoothness parameters, the critical values based on the finite-sample bias-sd ratio are given by $2.165$, $2.187$, $2.107$ and $2.202$ respectively, which is very close to the asymptotic value $\cv_{.95}(1/2)=2.181$.
 The resulting 95\% confidence intervals are given by

 respectively.
 The $p$-values based on these estimates are given by $0.100$, $0.125$, $0.047$, and $0.051$.
-These values are higher than those reported in the paper, as they take into account the potential bias of the estimates.
-Thus, unless one is confident that the smoothness parameter $\SC$ is very small, the results are not significant at $5\%$ level.
+These $p$-values are larger than those reported in the paper, as they take into account the potential bias of the estimates.